open-xchange/appsuite-middleware/documentation/push_notifications/push_notification_service.md

 #### Topc "ox:mail.new"

-The "ox:mail:new" is the reserved identifier of the Open-Xcange Middleware to deliver "new mail" events to the client.
+The "ox:mail:new" is the reserved identifier of the Open-Xchange Middleware to deliver "new mail" events to the client.

 Its payload is a JSON object consisting of the fields:

 - `"folder"` The identifier of the mailbox folder, in which the new mail has been received
 - `id` The identifier of the newly received mail
-- `"email"` The address portional of the sender's E-Mail address
+- `"email"` The address part of the sender's E-Mail address
-- `"displayname"` The display name (or personal) portional of the sender's E-Mail address
+- `"displayname"` The display name (or personal) part of the sender's E-Mail address (if any)
 - `"subject"` The subject line taken from newly received mail
 - `"unread"` The new unread (or unseen) count for the denoted mailbox folder
 - `"teaser"` A teaser of the mail's text body